Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 **My BIG stretch goal** is to change this into a Beach Blog that lets users not only save information and journal entries for beaches, but also share them with others and comment on them.
 To that end, it might be a good idea to separate the BlogPost from the JournalEntry (and in that case, I should remove the title and topics from the JournalEntry and add them to the BlogPost).

+Is there a way to automatically go to the top of the page when accessing nested links?
+E.g. "View Beach" won't currently go to the top of the Beach page.

 Move the components for Location, Beach, and JournalEntry into their own sub-directories.

 Implement user login/logout, authorization/authentication, and TDD.